Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

     ```

 Taipy `Job^` are converted in Airflow _DAG_ through the Airflow DAG Folder.
-By default, this folder is _.dags_, but you can update it by:
+By default, this folder is _dags_, but you can update it by:

 === "Python configuration"